Satyam25403/FoodApp/README.md

 ## 💡 Troubleshooting

+- Don't connect to a VPN while running services....mongodb will refuse to connect
 - If frontends cannot reach the backend: check backend `PORT`.
 - MongoDB connection errors: verify `MONGO_URI` and that MongoDB is reachable.
 - CORS errors: ensure backend sets proper CORS headers for frontend/admin origins.